iherman/PubManifest/README.md

 # Testing the Publication Manifest Processing Algorithm details

-This is a proof-of-concept implementation, in Typescript on top of `node.js`, of the processing of a [Publication Manifest](https://w3c.github.io/pub-manifest) into an implementation of the [WebIDL interface](https://w3c.github.io/pub-manifest/#webidl).
+This is a proof-of-concept implementation, in Typescript and on top of `node.js`, of the processing of a [Publication Manifest](https://w3c.github.io/pub-manifest) into an implementation of the [WebIDL interface](https://w3c.github.io/pub-manifest/#webidl).

 At the moment, this is highly experimental; it is also a way for me to learn TypeScript...